The Fox and the Hound 2: Plot

 Dixie finds Tod and sympathizes with his feelings of abandonment.
 During their conversation, Tod lets it slip that Copper is not a stray.
 Dixie then hatches a plan to get Copper kicked out of the band.
 Tod sneaks into Chief's barrel, luring him and Slade to the fair in a wild chase.
 The chase leads to widespread mayhem in the fair, and the Singin' Strays' performance is sabotaged right in front of the talent scout Mr. Bickerstaff.
 Copper is fired from the band and returns home with Slade.
 Granny Rose and the rest of the members of Cash's band feel quite sorry for Copper, and the band breaks up, prompting Cash to lambast Dixie for the impact of her actions.
-Copper ends his friendship with Tod for ruining everything, but Dixie admits to him that blowing Copper's cover was her idea, not Tod's.
+Copper wrecks his friendship with Tod for ruining everything.
 Tod is brought home by his owner, Widow Tweed.
 Along the way, Tweed narrowly avoids being hit by the talent scout's car, and Bickerstaff's hat flies off his head and lands on Tod.

-The following day, Tod and Copper reconcile.
+The following day, Dixie admits to Copper that blowing Copper's cover was her idea, not Tod's and they reconcile.
 Hoping to atone for his doings, Tod gives Bickerstaff's hat to Copper, who uses it to track down the talent scout at a local diner.
 Tod tricks Cash and Dixie into thinking the other is in trouble, and the entire band end up meeting up at the diner.
 Copper convinces the band of the importance of harmony, and The Singin' Strays howl a reprise of their song We're in Harmony, attracting the attention of the talent scout and reuniting the band.
 Impressed with the band, he arranges for the dogs to perform at the Grand Ole Opry.
 The film ends with Copper choosing to leave the band and play with Tod again.